Resource Growth and Development

 Plomosas Mine Area Geology

-The Plomosas Property lies 98 km southeast of Mazatlán in a straight line (198 km by road), at the southwestern end of the Sierra Madre Occidental (SMO).
+The Plomosas Property lies 98 km southeast of Mazatlán (198 km by road), at the southwestern end of the SMO.
 It is situated within an erosional window typical of the SMO, shaped by regional extensional events.

 Mineralization

-The Plomosas deposit is hosted in a low-angle fault, Pb-Zn rich epithermal hydrothermal breccia, recognized over more than 1 km strike length and dipping 45°–60°W. The main mineralized zone has been traced for 150 m along strike and 700 m down dip.
+The Plomosas deposit is a Pb-Zn-rich epithermal hydrothermal breccia hosted within a low-angle fault, and is recognized over more than 1 km of its north-south oriented strike length and dipping 45°–60°W. The main mineralized zone has been traced for 150 m along strike and 700 m down dip.

 Recent drilling and modelling have identified three mineralization events: